IMVillarosa/100-days-of-code/log.md

 **Link to SaSS partials test**: [https://www.instagram.com/p/CSRIqAzl2ND/]

 **Thoughts:** I learned more about SASS like use of functions, mixins, and partials.
 I wasn't able to touch any projects as I was trying to learn how to change the file path location of my .css / Today I also learned more about relational databases.
 There's three level of architecture which is the external, conceptual and internal level.

+### Day 12: August 7, 2021

+**Today's Progress**: Pottery Recreate (Responsiveness applied, adding sections)

+**Link to SaSS partials test**: [https://codepen.io/navimarcial/full/VwbGbYy]

+**Thoughts:** I learned more about SASS like use of functions, mixins, and partials.
+I wasn't able to touch any projects as I was trying to learn how to change the file path location of my .css / Today I also learned more about relational databases.
+There's three level of architecture which is the external, conceptual and internal level.